tldr-pages/tldr/pages/common/black.md

 `black --diff {{path/to/file_or_directory}}`

-- Check the need of auto-formatting without altering the files:
+- Perform a dry run (print what would be done without actually doing it):

 `black --check {{path/to/file_or_directory}}`